 The hood is worn during the Commencement ceremony as Master's candidates were hooded in hooding ceremonies for their respective graduate departments on the previous day.
 The hood is also worn during the Baccalaureate Mass as candidates have been hooded prior to Baccalaureate.

 A list of tassel and hood colors is included with information about purchasing a cap and gown.

-The bookstore carries a selection of diploma frames.
+The campus store carries a selection of diploma frames.
 You can purchase other commencement related items through our supplier, Jostens, at the Graduation Fair or online at shop.jostens.com.
 Caps, gowns and hoods are not available for purchase online.

 Call the Office of the Registrar at 503.699.6267 or 1.800.634.9982.
 Also check for updates to the graduation and commencement page.